csinparallel/pdc-assignments/Boids/Assignments/InstructorNotes.md

 For all of these assignments, the code for displaying the boids can be a black box for the students.
 The concept is to concentrate on the code for updating the position of each boid at each time step and how that can be parallelized.

+## Motivation

+This [video segment from a PBS show](https://www.youtube.com/watch?v=YazeZp7GeD8&list=PPSV) is quite interesting to explain the basic algorithm, using flocks of starlings.
+Although the code we have isn't exactly the same, it is quite close to how it has been done by scientists.

 ## Readings and original code

 The original paper by Craig Reynolds [[1]](#1) is quite approachable and students may find it interesting.
 I recommend providing a copy for them (I can't include it here for copyright reasons).
 He is extremely enthusiastic about modeling nature and how he did it.